GSA/digitalgov.gov/content/posts/2016-01-05-digging-into-the-data-of-our-customer-survey.md

   - Web Content Managers Forum
 ---

-As a followup to the [recent post about our annual customer satisfaction survey](https://www.WHATEVER/2015/12/28/ocsits-2015-customer-survey-what-we-learned/), we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-362-Satisfied-Customer-Concept-olm26250-iStock-Thinkstock-454049039.jpg" %}
+As a followup to the [recent post about our annual customer satisfaction survey](https://www.WHATEVER/2015/12/28/ocsits-2015-customer-survey-what-we-learned/), we wanted to dig into the data and share some of the overall results, to give you some more insights into how we’re using your feedback to improve our programs and services. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-362-Satisfied-Customer-Concept-olm26250-iStock-Thinkstock-454049039.jpg" alt="The question, "Are you satisfied?" appears on a console above 3 rating buttons; 1 star to indicate "not satisfied," 2 stars to indicate "somewhat satisfied," and 3 stars, which has been selected, to indicate "very satisfied."" %}

 Background: For the past three years, GSA’s Office of Citizen Services and Innovative Technologies (OCSIT) has conducted an annual survey to measure customer satisfaction.
 The survey is modeled after Forrester’s original Customer Experience Index.
 In 2015, we polled over 8,800 people from 135 government agencies and bureaus to gather data on 18 programs.
 Around one-third of the people we surveyed (31%) are customers of more than one OCSIT program.

 ## Overall Results